John Lewis chief makes tax plea

 The managing director of John Lewis has called on the Government to look at the way foreign multinational companies pay tax in the UK.

 Andy Street said companies in overseas tax havens will "out-invest and ultimately out-trade" businesses paying full taxes in the UK.
 He called on the Treasury to look into the "principle" that underpins where earnings are taxed - suggesting that UK companies are not competing on a level playing field.

-Mr Street told the Sky News Jeff Randall Live show that overseas companies will effectively be able to invest more in the long run thanks to low tax bills.
+Mr Street, who made his comments in an interview with Jeff Randall on Sky News, said overseas companies will effectively be able to invest more in the long run thanks to low tax bills.

 He said: "You have got less money to invest if you're giving 27% of your profits to the Exchequer than, clearly, if you're domiciled in a tax haven and you've got much more.
 So they will out-invest and ultimately out-trade us and that means there will not be the tax base in the UK.
 So I do think it's an issue that needs to be examined."